 About the petition form I-130

-The form is not usually filed by the prospective immigrant family member but by the relative (citizen or lawful permanent resident) that wants him/her to come the US.
+The form is not usually filed by the prospective immigrant family member but by the relative (citizen or lawful permanent resident) that wants him/her to come to the US.
 The US citizen or lawful permanent resident that begins the process is referred to as the petitioner.

 The purpose of the petition is to prove the relationship that exists between the petitioner and the foreign family member.
 So, if you want to petition for your parents, you have to include a copy of your birth certificate showing your parents’ names.
 You also have to include a US passport showing that you are a citizen (or a copy of your Green Card).